melodicore/dfxengine/injector/README.md

 right after the component in question is instantiated.
 This includes the declaring classes of non-static component methods.
 If an injectable field is present that is final, an exception is thrown.

-`@Inject` annotations on classes that are not components or otherwise instantiated by the Injector are ignored.
+`@Inject` annotations on classes that are not components or contain non-static component methods are ignored.

 ### [`@Initialize`](../injector-api/src/main/java/me/datafox/dfxengine/injector/api/annotation/Initialize.java)